ainefernandez/F1Strategy/README.md

 ### Safety Cars

-To test the **Safety Car model**, all circuits from the 2024 calendar (up to Singapore) were categorized into three groups based on their risk levels:
+To test the Safety Car model, all circuits in the 2024 calendar (up to Singapore) were classified into three groups according to risk:

 | Percentage Range (%) | Risk Category |
 |----------------------|----------------|